Auto-Regressive U-Net for Full-Field Prediction of Shrinkage-Induced Damage in Concrete: Experiments

 \section{Experiments}

 This section discusses the accuracy of the trained neural networks for both uniform and non-uniform shrinkage scenarios.
-In each case, every network was trained for 100 epochs with the ADAM algorithm with adaptive learning rate.
+In each case, every network was trained for 100 epochs with the ADAM algorithm with adaptive learning rate on NVIDIA GeForce RTX 4070 Ti with 12 Gb VRAM.